Phil Nicoletti on Incident Between Hammaker & Deegan, Injury Clauses in Contracts - Racer X

 KF,

 Yeaa, like I said, I have a really bad taste in my mouth over shit like this.
 Trust me, it’s not just me.
 It’s elite level guys as well.
 There are certain companies that really don’t care, which sometimes is a real shame.
 It’s not like a rider CHOOSES TO GET HURT!
 But a company can choose whether to dock a rider or not.
 If the rider is at Lake Havasu drinking beers and back flipping off a boat and gets hurt, then sorry dude, that’s on you.
 But if a rider is doing sprints on a Tuesday and cartwheels in a rhythm lane or the whoops and breaks his wrist and will miss five rounds, CLIP!
 It’s like, what?
-I wish I could stick those people who make that call on a dirt bike, dut tape their hand to the throttle in second gear at 12K RPM on a supercross track for 15 minutes, plus a lap, on a Tuesday.
+I wish I could stick those people who make that call on a dirt bike, duct tape their hand to the throttle in second gear at 12K RPM on a supercross track for 15 minutes, plus a lap, on a Tuesday.
 Okkkaaay buddy, good luck out there, and remember, if you snap a forearm you’re getting clipped pay.
 Like I said, this is a sensitive subject and gets overlooked in our sport.
 Remember, the risk on a Tuesday is just as high as it is on a Saturday.
 Other sports aren’t like that.

 -Phil